The Convergence of Mathematical Analysis and Improved Decision Making

 The School of Operations Research and Information Engineering at Cornell is consistently placed among a handful of leading Operations Research programs worldwide.
 Our program fosters an intense collaborative research community in keeping with our history of academic excellence.

 Cornell’s program in Operations Research and Information Engineering is a rigorous program with approximately 225 undergraduates, 90 Master of Engineering students, and 40 Ph.D. students.
-Students have received a variety of awards and recognition including for example, recognition from INFORMS and SIAM and fellowships from the Hertz Foundation, National Science Foundation, National Institutes of Health, National Defense Sciences and Engineering, Department of the Navy, Department of Energy, and IBM.
+Students have received a variety of awards and recognition including for example, recognition from INFORMS and SIAM and fellowships from the Hertz Foundation, National Science Foundation, National Institutes of Health, National Defense Science and Engineering, Department of the Navy, Department of Energy, and IBM.

 ORIE focuses on fundamental principles and methods but also uses contextual learning and design experiences to integrate the science with engineering.
 Our approach to engineering education, both graduate and undergraduate, emphasizes broad mastery of core areas of the discipline: